 This class is for students who have learned basic open chords and is fairly comfortable with some strumming styles and patterns.
 You will be introduced to new chords, some additional strumming patterns, scales and guitar riffs.
 Bring a guitar and a pick to class.

-This class is for students who have completed Class 3 (or equivalent experience), and are comfortable with the tools learned there, including more advanced techniques, bar chords, and jazz chords.
-This class will continue to advance your playing skills by focusing on how to transpose a song on the spot, how to use a capo, using more alternative chords, and how to improve your soloing.
+This class is for students who have completed Acoustic Guitar 3 (or equivalent), and are comfortable with the tools learned there.
+It will including learning more advanced techniques, and beautiful new voicings for chords.
+You will continue to advance your playing skills by focusing on how to transpose a song on the fly, creating your own chord patterns and scale techniques, hybrid rhythm patterns, and how to improve your soloing.
 Bring a guitar and a pick to class.

-This class is for students who have completed Class 103 (or equivalent experience), and are comfortable with the tools learned there, including more advanced techniques, bar chords, jazz chords and soloing.
-This class will continue to advance your playing skills and tone.
-Bring a guitar and a pick to class
+This class is for students who have completed Electric Guitar 3 (or equivalent), and are comfortable with the tools learned there.
+The class will focus on more advanced techniques, music theory, new chord voicings, and soloing.
+Be prepared to advance your skills and tone to the highest level that Fusion has to offer.
+Bring an electric guitar and a pick to class.

 This class is geared toward the student with no bass guitar experience.
 Or, if you’ve played some guitar, and would like to learn bass guitar, this would be a great class for you to take.
 You will learn to play simplified bass lines, and play and identify basic rhythm.
 Bring your bass to class (amp is not necessary).